CNRS Researcher in theoretical physics

 Lectures at the School on Disordered Elastic Systems, São Paulo, Brazil, 2022 (Lecture 1, Lecture 2, Lecture 3, Lecture 4)

-IPhT Lectures: Generative models in a nutshell, upcoming next academic year, 2024/2025
+IPhT Lectures: Generative models in a nutshell, postponed.

 - Statistical Physics and Condensed Matter seminars of the IPhT